About ETHEL BOOKS

 Looking at her many school papers and drawings, I was always amazed at what high school students in 1934 and 1935 were expected to learn.
 Once, she looked up from a crossword puzzle and said, “Oberon was the king of the fairies in A Midsummer Night’s Dream, wasn’t he?”
 Who needed books as a child with a mother like that?
 I’ve never forgotten Oberon, thanks to that conversation.
 Her school drawings for biology class always fascinated me.
 She kept them in a bottom drawer of the dresser in her bedroom.
 As a small child, I’d sit and touch them lovingly, and ask all kinds of questions about the plants and animals.
 I put those drawings and her other school papers in a nice scrapbook so she could look at them again before she died.
 (I guess this was just as she had saved and kept all my school papers.)
 When I decided to start this small “boutique” book company, I remembered the beautiful fern Mama had drawn in 1934.
 So I used that drawing as the colophon you will see on the books.
 But mostly, I remembered Mama, and coming to visit her in the kitchen to tell her of my many travels.
 “Why, Mrs. Jones, where have you been?
 Come in and have a cup of tea.”
 I think she would like the idea of Ethel Books, and that I’m still telling her my stories.

 FUTURE BOOKS.
 All the books for this small company will have a special look.
 They will be 64 to 168 pages, hardback, full-color, with a still life painting for the cover art, and colored illustrations to begin each chapter.
 I have already written four such “niche” books over the years.
-Our second release, in 2015, will be GOOD NIGHT, GUS: A Storybook for Grown-Ups, also a K. C. McKinnon book.
+Our second release will be GOOD NIGHT, GUS: A Storybook for Grown-Ups, also a K. C. McKinnon book.
 Written many years ago, it has to do with a long-term relationship breaking up, whether it’s a marriage or just many years together as a couple.
 In other words, it will be the perfect gift for the brokenhearted!
 And someday, down the road, will be Evangeline, my prose version of the Longfellow poem, another tribute to my mother.
 Thank you for reading.

 If you wish to be kept up to date with my small company and big ideas, please just click on the contact button and let me know.
 We’ll be sure you’re on the list.